Call Now

 Mountain View Farm

 Distant gentle mountains surround Las Nutrias – the little historic community whose southern edge just touches Mountain View Farm.
 Nestled in the Rio Grande Valley south of Albuquerque, this place along the river feels timeless.
 The architecture of the Las Nutrias San Ysidro Catholic Mission church, origin 1860, best represents the character of this charming place.
 The villages original name was La Vega de Las Nutrias meaning Meadow of the Beavers.
 The farm’s 320 acres are mainly cultivated ground, with water rights recognized as pre-1907, the oldest designation New Mexico’s State Engineer identifies.
-This block of water (533 annual consumptive acre-feet) is a lot of water!
-And in the desert southwest, where water is life, this is a remarkable opportunity.
+In the desert southwest, water is life, and this is the good stuff.
+Note: Seller Sold Some Water!
+The block of water associated with offering and the price change now reference 333 annual consumptive acre-feet!
+Co-listed with Robert Martin of Fay Ranches.

 Location.
 Location.
 Location.
 This farm is 50 miles south of Albuquerque via Interstate 25, less than an hour from the Albuquerque Sunport.
 Moreover, friendly, growing Los Lunas lies between the farm and Albuquerque.
 To name a few employers, Los Lunas is home to a Facebook Data Center Campus, a Walmart Distribution Center, and a University Workforce Training Center.
 Then thirty miles south of the farm, you find the charming town of Socorro with its respected college, New Mexico Institute of Mining and Technology, and its 18-hole public golf course.